phoihos/electron-ts-vscode-template/README.md

 # electron-ts-vscode-template

+> **If you want to develop Electron app with the React, move on to https://github.com/phoihos/electron-react-ts-vscode-template.**

 **Clone and run for a quick way to see Electron in action.**

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.